Token Sample Complexity of Attention: Convergence of the transformed distribution

-So far, we have analyzed the convergence of a single attention vector $\|\Gamma_{\hat{\mu}_n}(x) - \Gamma_{\mu}(x)\|_2$ computed for queries in a fixed compact set.
-However, it is also important to consider the convergence of the output distribution itself.
+So far, we have analyzed the convergence of the attention map $\|f_n(x)-f(x)\|_2$ at a single query $x$ in a fixed compact set.
+However, it is also important to study the convergence of the output distribution itself, which corresponds to the self-attention setting (where the attention map is applied to the tokens themselves).
+Let $X$ (resp.\ $\hat X$) be a random vector with distribution $\nu$ (resp.\ $\nu_n$).
+We therefore consider the convergence of the distribution $(f_n)_\sharp \nu_n$ of $f_n(\hat X)$ toward the distribution $f_\sharp \nu$ of $f(X)$, where $f_\sharp$ denotes the push-forward operator.
 The convergence of the output distribution is particularly relevant for downstream tasks that rely on aggregate token statistics, such as classification or sequence-level predictions.
-Moreover, in deep transformer architectures, attention layers are stacked: the inputs to subsequent layers depend on the entire reweighted distribution produced by earlier attention mechanisms.
-Understanding distributional convergence is therefore crucial for analyzing error propagation through the network depth.
+Moreover, in deep transformer architectures, attention layers are stacked, so that the inputs to subsequent layers depend on the entire reweighted distribution produced by earlier attention mechanisms.
+Understanding distributional convergence is therefore crucial for analyzing error propagation across network depth.

-To characterize the convergence of the transformed distribution, we estimate the rate at which empirical moments $\mathbb{E}_{X \sim \hat{\mu}_n}[f(\Gamma_{\hat{\mu}_n}(X))]$ converge as $n \rightarrow \infty$ for any Lipschitz function $f$.
-We extend this analysis to quadratic functions, enabling us to capture both the mean and covariance of the transformed distribution.
-These first two moments are natural quantities to study, particularly because they fully characterize Gaussian distributions.